-While Genesis’ mass desertion is obviously a problem, Lazard has to be practical and assigns Zack and Angeal to complete Genesis’ incomplete mission.
+While Genesis’ mass desertion is obviously a problem, Lazard has to be practical and assigns Zack and Angeal to mop up Genesis’ incomplete mission.
 Lazard implies that this mission might very well end the war with Wutai, and Angeal emphasizes how important this is by explaining that this mission might get Zack promoted to 1st class on Angeal’s recommendation.
 Zack is very excited about this.
 The mission is to take the Wutai fortress of Fort Tamblin, with details to be explained after you’re done learning how to enjoy the game’s other features.

 Two things that are important to understand about Crisis Core is that it has an incredibly extensive hub, and that its main story doesn’t make up a fraction of its content.
-Most of the content is confined to “Missions,” which, as Kunsel explains, could more accurately be defined as “errands.”
+Most of Crisis Core’s content is actually confined to “Missions,” which, as Kunsel explains, could more accurately be defined as “errands.”
 Essentially, you can stand on any save point in the game (even mid-story mission!) and select Missions from your menu and be rocketed across the world to participate in some (often comically insipid) combat task that takes around five minutes.
-There are exactly 300 missions in the game, though they’re set in an incredibly small set of maps that you’ll see over and over again.
-Off the top of my head, I can remember the following maps: the training room from the intro with the holograms turned off (rarely used), a Shinra industrial basement, a desert, two caves (one enclosed mine and one open cave with pits), a canyon, and a coastal field.
+There are exactly 300 missions in the game, and they’re set in an small set of maps that you’ll see over and over again.
+Off the top of my head, I can remember the following maps: the training room from the intro with the holograms turned off (rarely used); a Shinra industrial basement; a desert; two caves, one an enclosed mine and one an open cave with pits; a canyon; and a coastal field.
 You’ll be seeing these maps a lot, assuming you keep coming back.

 On the way out to Wutai (there weren’t many Missions available yet), Lazard said that he was coming along with Zack and Angeal, and goodness knows why, because this causes nothing but problems and is happening for basically no reason.
 Lazard asked Zack about his “dream.”
 So is this just what passes for inter-office conversation in the FFVII universe?
 Zack said that his dream was “to become a hero,” and Lazard chuckled that “impossible dreams were best kind.”
 Zing.

 At this point, Zack starts talking about making a good impression for Lazard, and Angeal brings up a fruit called a “dumbapple.”
 Before we go any further: some credit to the localizers for the name “dumbapple.”
 It straddled the line between fantasy name and real plant name so well that while I suspected it wasn’t a real fruit, I couldn’t shake my doubts that it just might be real and had to ask Kyle to clarify.
 Good for them.
 But back to the subject.
 Dumbapples, Angeal explained, grew in his hometown, and since he was poor he used to steal them.
 But he never stole them from his rich friend’s house.
 What did that have to do with Zack making a good impression on Lazard?
 Nothing.
 Angeal even makes a joke about being a non sequiter, which was sort of clever, in the sense that I could see how it might have been a joke in the hands of a better writer.
-As it stands, though, I’m just baffled, even looking back on the scene after the fact.
+As it stands, I’m just baffled, even looking back on the scene after the fact.
 Did an editor order this scene moved from some context where it actually made sense?
 Why is this game’s opening half hour full of such conspicuous writing mistakes that even the characters point out as faulty?

 We pushed through, fighting enemies in the open, hidden behind rotating walls, up in towers, some of which we couldn’t resolve without the game letting us first, forcing us to backtrack.
 One relatively unique encounter included some gunners holding a hall, and we had to use their own rotating wall to get behind them.
 Gee, if only you had been equipped with something more practical than a sword, eh Zack?
-Lazard complimented us on “occupying” the fort after killing half the enemies though… one person versus dozens isn’t really “occupying” when you think about it.
+Lazard complimented us on “occupying” the fort after killing half the enemies, though… one person versus dozens isn’t really “occupying,” when you think about it.

 Inside the fort, Zack was unceremoniously attacked by two “SOLDIER-killer” monsters we had been warned about at the outset.
 These were twin ogres: Vajradhara Wu and Vajradhara Tai.
-They had a team-up attack, making them one of those paired bosses that are weaker once one of them die instead of stronger.
-It wasn’t easy – or at the very least, it was the first part of the game that wasn’t a wash – and we took a serious lesson in dodging before the fight was over, but we took out the two bosses at nearly the same time!
+They had a team-up attack, making them one of those paired bosses that become weaker once one of them die instead of stronger.
+It wasn’t an easy fight – or at the very least, it was the first part of the game that wasn’t a wash – and we took a serious lesson in dodging before the fight was over, but we took out the two bosses at nearly the same time!

 Angeal arrived after the fact and set the bomb for five minutes, only for a third Vajradhara to show up late to the party.
 Zack reacted first and went straight for the monster’s head, knocking the Vajradhara down, but then got cocky and was slugged when the monster recovered.
-Backed up against a pillar, it looked like Zack might very well end the game early when of course Angeal showed up and finally used his precious sword to defeat the monster, saying Zack was more important than the sword… a little.
+Backed up against a pillar, it looked like Zack might very well end the game early when, of course, Angeal showed up and finally used his precious Buster Sword to defeat the monster, saying Zack was more important than the sword… a little.
 No, no, keep bantering, there isn’t a bomb about to go off.
 Maybe start debating the moral pros and cons of the Wutai War.
 Take a nap!
 I, at least, will still be here when you get back.